You’ve been looking for the awesome Indian chickpea dish Chana Masala forever, and now you have found it! Hooray! You shall not be disappointed.

 Cook the chickpeas

-- If you are using canned chickpeas, you are ready to get started.
+- If you are using canned chickpeas, drain most of the liquid from each can, and you are ready to get started.

 Make the savory chickpeas in tangy tomato glaze

-- Heat 3 tablespoons ghee or oil in a heavy medium saucepan over medium heat.
+- Heat 2 tablespoons ghee or oil in a heavy medium saucepan over medium heat.
 Add black mustard seeds.
-When mustard seeds begin to pop, add the cumin seeds for about 20 seconds, then add the ginger root and green chiles.
+When mustard seeds begin to pop, add the cumin seeds for about 20 seconds, then add the ginger root and green chilis.
 Sauté until the ginger just begins to brown.

 - Add the curry leaves if using and stir for a minute, then add the tomato puree.